-Doctoral graduates of the School excel in their careers and are renown as leaders in many fields of social work practice.
+Doctoral graduates of the Steve Hicks School of Social Work excel in their careers and are renown as leaders in many fields of social work practice in the United States and throughout the world.
+See a map of where our alumni are (PDF).
 Meet some of them:

 Jeremy T. Goldbach (Ph.D. ’12) is an associate professor of social work, associate dean for faculty affairs, and director of the Center for LGBT Health Equity at the University of Southern California Suzanne Dworak-Peck School of Social Work.
 Goldbach’s research interest involves understanding how discrimination may interrupt healthy human development, with a special emphasis on the experiences of sexual/gender minority (lesbian, gay, bisexual, transgender; LGBT) and ethnic minority youth.

 The National Institute of Child Health and Human Development, the National Institute on Minority Health and Health Disparities, the Department of Defense, the Trevor Project, the Zumberge Foundation, and the NIH Clinical Translational Sciences Institute all have provided funding for Goldbach’s research.
 He received recognition for his scholarship and mentoring, including the Sterling C. Franklin Distinguished Faculty Award and the USC Graduate Student Mentoring Award.